 Session Outline

-The presentation is based on the experiences and work of the authors (Paulette and Stephanie) who joined LSE in 2019 in newly created mentor positions that were central to the creation of the current model on the BSc Management.
+The presentation is based on the experiences and work of the authors who joined LSE in 2019 in newly created mentor positions shaping the current model on the BSc Management.
 Previously, faculty members were responsible for small groups of students, which proved challenging for consistency of service and didn’t contribute to building a community of learners on the programme.
-The refreshed model from 2019 onwards is centred around two professional services staff (the authors) and two academics (education career track) with the support of other departmental services.
-This change has led to continuous improvements in student satisfaction, as evidenced by our National Student Survey (NSS) results.
-This year, we achieved a 94% satisfaction rate for Academic Support, compared to an 88% average at LSE and 85.4% in 2023.
-This achievement is notable within the Russell Group and among our competitors.

 Learning Outcomes